zitadel/zitadel/docs/docs/guides/integrate/services/google-workspace.md

 Now you should be all set to verify your setup:

-- Open Gmail with the following link: https://mail.google.com/a/<your_domain>
+- Open Gmail in an incognito session with the following link: https://mail.google.com/a/<your_domain>
 - Enter your username and credentials
 - You should be redirected to Gmail and logged in